The AI Revolution Has Arrived – Here’s What You Need to Know

 You’ll hear more on Thursday, July 27, about the next big phase of the AI Revolution when I sit down with Louis and Luke – including what we think the big winner and losers will be.

-The AI Impact Event starts at 7:00 p.m.
-ET on Thursday, July 27.
+The AI Impact Event starts at 7 p.m.
+Eastern on Thursday, July 27.
 Click here now to reserve your spot so you don’t miss it.

 See you there!

-Note: Editor’s Note: Artificial Intelligence (AI) is changing everything.
-And many experts are claiming it’s the greatest invention in human history.
-But for all the potential growth of AI, there’s a very destructive side that will catch millions of people off guard…